-Charting Your Course (CYC) is our extended orientation program designed to empower first-year students to be Gettysburg Great as they learn about, engage in, and plan their Gettysburg experience.
+The Extended Orientation program is designed to empower first-year students to be Gettysburg Great as they learn about, engage in, and plan their Gettysburg experience.
 The program offers meaningful sessions of various styles and topics that are designed to engage first-year students both inside and outside of the classroom.
-Many of Gettysburg College's values are articulated through the CYC sessions, including the development of a safe and healthy community; intellectual engagement; leadership; and diversity, equity, and inclusion.
+Many of Gettysburg College's values are articulated through the Extended Orientation sessions, including the development of a safe and healthy community; intellectual engagement; leadership; and diversity, equity, and inclusion.

-Every first-year student has had the opportunity to participate in the CYC program which consists of 22 total sessions ranging from campus traditions and the Common Read experiences to community meetings and engaging group dialogues.
+Every first-year student has had the opportunity to participate in the Extended Orientation program which consists of 20 total sessions including community meetings, Gchats, and campus engagement events.
 Student attendance at these sessions is tracked throughout the program to encourage engagement in the Gettysburg community.
 The number of sessions that first-year students have attended contributes to determining their housing lottery number.

-The CYC attendance expectation (and its impact on your housing lottery number) is designed to reflect the fact that Gettysburg College values engagement and personal accountability.
+The Extended Orientation attendance expectation (and its impact on your housing lottery number) is designed to reflect the fact that Gettysburg College values engagement and personal accountability.
 The more engaged students choose to be, the greater the potential reward.
-In terms of CYC, the rewards are both intangible, such as becoming better integrated into the community and more deeply immersed in meaningful experiences, and tangible, like earning the opportunity to select housing earlier in the lottery process.
-At Gettysburg, housing is guaranteed for everyone, but where students are housed depends on various factors, including level of participation in CYC.
+In terms of Extended Orientation, the rewards are both intangible, such as becoming better integrated into the community and more deeply immersed in meaningful experiences, and tangible, like earning the opportunity to select housing earlier in the lottery process.
+At Gettysburg, housing is guaranteed for everyone, but where students are housed depends on various factors, including level of participation in Extended Orientation.

 Here's how it works: